Real-time updates | Coronavirus in Georgia

 Key Facts:

 - The Georgia Emergency Management Agency began reporting current statewide hospitalizations on May 1.
 That day they reported 1,500 current hospitalizations.
-By the most recent report on May 6, there were 1,339 current hospitalizations.
-That's an average of 26.83 fewer current patients per day.
+By the most recent report on May 11, there were 1,133 current hospitalizations.

-- All public schools in Georgia closed through the end of the school year
+- All public school buildings in Georgia are closed through the end of the school year

 MORE CORONAVIRUS HEADLINES